5/8/2022

 April 7: The boarding steps printed with the new resin were glued onto the hull.
 Both pinrails are made and painted, but not installed just yet.
 I experimented with printing studded anchor chain.
 A few links didn't print correctly, so the chain wasn't continuous, but I've made some adjustments, and added a shackle for the top of the anchors.
 I also modeled and printed new skylight panels with finer detail than the folk-art panels I had.

 April 20: Chains were printed for all the anchors, painted, and attached.
 One got hung on the cathead just to see how it'll look.
 Then the LCD screen on the 3D printer went bad and I had to order a replacement.
-I ordered that Friday and had it installed Monday evening and was back in business.
+I ordered that Friday, installed it Monday evening, and was back in business.

 While waiting for the new screen, I used some of the printed bullseyes to rig up the bobstays.